+02.04 License Application Changes

+Inspection Requirements

-License Application Changeserify the licensee is evaluating the need for NRC pre-approval.
+Verify the licensee is evaluating changes to the license application, including the need for NRC pre-approval, in accordance with the license requirements.

+Inspection Guidance

-Review the licensee's procedure or document used to determine if NRC pre-approval of the change is required.
+Review the licensee's procedure or document used to determine if NRC pre-approval of the change is required for changes to the license application.
 Typically, NRC pre-approval of changes is required for changes that result in a reduction in commitments.
-Refer to license conditions for specific criteria applicable to the .
+Refer to license conditions for specific criteria applicable to the facility.

-changes that did not require NRC pre-approvaldetermine if the licensee followed their approved change process and reached the correct conclusion.
+For selected license application changes that did not require NRC pre-approval, determine if the licensee followed their approved change process and reached the correct conclusion.

-Verify the records evaluations provide the bases for determination that change dnot require prior NRC approval.
+Verify the licensee maintains records of evaluations performed for changes to the license application in accordance with applicable procedures.
+Licensee evaluations should provide the bases for determination that a change to the application did not require prior NRC approval.

+NOTE: The provisions of 10 CFR 70.72 are not applicable to changes to the license application unless the license includes a condition to (or the licensee commits to) follow 10 CFR 70.72 to evaluate changes to the application.

+02.05 New Processes at Existing Facilities

+Inspection Requirements

-New Processes at Existing Facilitiesaddressed the requirements of 10 CFR 70.64, including the baseline design criteria and the concept of defense-in-depth, for the design of new processes at existing facilities.
+For changes that involved new processes and the licensee determined that NRC approval was not required in accordance with 10 CFR 70.72, verify the licensee provided appropriate technical and regulatory basis for not needing prior NRC approval.
+Additionally, verify the licensee addressed the requirements of 10 CFR 70.64, including the baseline design criteria and the concept of defense-in-depth, for the design of new processes at existing facilities.
+For facilities not subject to the requirements of 10 CFR 70.72, verify that any new process has been evaluated for NRC pre-approval in accordance with the conditions of the license.

+For changes that involved new processes and were submitted to the NRC for review and approval, verify the licensee implemented the change consistent with the license amendment and safety evaluation report.

+Inspection Guidance

-Verify that the following design criteria was addressed by the licensee for any modification
+Verify that the following design criteria was addressed by the licensee for any modification involving a new process at an existing facility:

 Quality standards and records.
 Verify the design of the new process was developed and implemented in accordance with management measures such that the performance requirements of 10 CFR 70.61 will be met.
 Determine whether appropriate records of these items (post maintenance testing and walk downs, accident sequence assessment, operator training, etc.) are being held by the facility until license termination.